Optimal Verification of (Mis)Information in Networks: The Model

-We assume that the per contact transmission rate, $\nu$, is sufficiently small that an agent in state $S$ becomes aware of message $m$ at rate $k\nu\theta_{m,t}$ through meeting $k$ neighbors, for $m\in\{0,1\}$.
-This framework allows us to model information diffusion as a set of differential equations:
+We assume that the per contact transmission rate, $\nu$, is sufficiently small that an agent in state $S$ becomes aware of message $m$ at rate $k\nu\rho_{m,t}$ through meeting $k$ neighbors, for $m\in\{0,1\}$.\footnote{This assumption is in line with mean-field analysis, and implies that $\nu$ is sufficiently small that the probability of receiving more than one messages at any given time is negligible.} This framework allows us to model information diffusion as a set of differential equations:

-These expressions keep track of how many agents enter and leave each group at each point in time.
-Take for example expression (\ref{rho0verify}) for truth prevalence among information literate agents of type $0$.
-The first term describes the mass of these agents that newly believe message $m=0$: they are the proportion of inspecting type $b=0$ agents ($x\alpha$) that did not yet believe message $0$ before time $t$ ($1-\rho_{0,0,t}^{\alpha}$); in each period they meet $k$ others, of whom $\theta_{0,t} +\theta_{1,t} $ are in state $I$, and communicate with them with probability $\nu$.
-The second (negative) term, indicates that a proportion $\delta$ of the agents of this group die.
-The interpretation of the other expressions is similar.